 Brad Fitzgerald | Mossy Oak ProStaff

-I not only hunt turkeys in Minnesota but also in Missouri, Nebraska, South Dakota and Kansas.
+I not only hunt turkeys in Minnesota, which has one of the latest turkey seasons, but also in Missouri, Nebraska, South Dakota and Kansas.
 I’ve found that Minnesota turkeys are easier to pattern than turkeys in other states.
 But these turkeys also are much more sensitive to hunting pressure than turkeys in other states I’ve hunted.
 For instance, when I’ve hunted gobblers in Nebraska, you can spook a turkey and then sit in that same spot and call in that turkey again.
 However, in Minnesota, if you bump a turkey, you’ll probably not be able to call him back into that same field for at least a week.

 Turkey hunting has been tough in Minnesota, from the time I was 13 years old until I was 21.
 The first year I turkey hunted, I called a gobbler in for a friend of mine and he harvested that bird.
 I called in 32 different gobblers for friends and relatives before I ever harvested my first tom.
 I’ve had plenty of bad luck.